Market & comparison education

 Why this article exists

-This comparison note is about evaluation criteria: "Why routine reminders should be judged with fair criteria" belongs in the blog because it explains the decision before the download.
-For "Why routine reminders should be judged with fair criteria", the reader may be in a week where reminders have started to feel like pressure, and the job is to keep progress notes useful without turning them into self-critique.
-This article gives context for "Why routine reminders should be judged with fair criteria", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This comparison note is about evaluation criteria: "Fair criteria: routine reminders" belongs in the blog because it explains the decision before the download.
+For "Fair criteria: routine reminders", the reader may be in a week where reminders have started to feel like pressure, and the job is to keep progress notes useful without turning them into self-critique.
+This article gives context for "Fair criteria: routine reminders", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway